-With the official start of winter just weeks away, it’s crucial to build up a strong immune system ASAP to ward off those nasty flu viruses that circulate during this time of the year.
-Though vitamin C is usually considered the immune-boosting superstar, it’s time to turn our attention to zinc–a trace mineral that, in addition to boosting the immune system, also helps heal wounds faster, contributes to healthy skin and nails, and even assists with carbohydrate metabolism.
+With the official start of winter just weeks away, it’s crucial to build up a strong immune system to ward off those nasty flu viruses that circulate during this time of the year.
+Though vitamin C is usually considered the immune-boosting superstar, zinc not only helps boost the immune system, but also helps heal wounds faster, contributes to healthy skin, nails, and even assists with carbohydrate metabolism.
 Here are 8 plant-based foods that are rich in zinc, along with several tasty recipes.

 1. Pumpkin Seeds

 These tasty seeds can be eaten plain, roasted, salted, or seasoned with your choice of spices; whether sweet or savory.
 You can either make them yourself or purchase them from the store–either way, they are both delicious and packed with several vital nutrients.

 Pumpkin seeds are an excellent source of zinc, with just a quarter-cup containing nearly 25% of the RDA, making them an ideal immune-boosting food in the winter months.
 They are also a good source of the fat-soluble vitamins E and K, both of which are beneficial for the cardiovascular system–and both tend to be more concentrated in raw pumpkin seeds vs. roasted ones.

 Though it may have a reputation for being bland and mushy, tofu can be a delicious protein source when prepared and seasoned properly.
 It comes in multiple varieties depending on its texture, ranging from silken tofu (best for smoothies, dips, sauces, etc…) to extra-firm tofu (best for marinating and baking/frying/grilling).